OpenID configurations

 Deactivating a configuration

-To view OpenID authentication configuration details:
+To view and edit OpenID authentication configurations:

-• Select the Active toggle to deactivate the OpenID authentication configuration.
+1. Select the Active toggle to deactivate the OpenID authentication configuration.

-• Select Edit to change the public key value.
+2. Select Edit to change the public key value.